 - Time off work for treatments and rehabilitation

-If traveling to work at peak times puts you at a disadvantage, you have a right to request a change in shift times if appropriate to the job in question.
+If travelling to work at peak times puts you at a disadvantage, you have a right to request a change in shift times if appropriate to the job in question.
 Similar adjustments can include permission to withdraw from networking events and mass attended social events if this provokes anxiety.

 The task of informing your employer about your mental health is a mighty one, taking into consideration the mental preparation, the nerves and predicting the anticipated outcome.
 If your mental health illness doesn’t interfere with the job in hand, you may feel that there’s no need to inform your employer, however, if work pressures influence the extremity of your mental health illness, you may reconsider sharing this information.

-If you feel that by disclosing your mental health problem to your employer, it will trigger it to further deteriorate; you may decide not to inform your workplace for good reason.
+If you feel that by disclosing your mental health problem with your employer, it will trigger it to further deteriorate; you may decide not to inform your workplace for good reason.
 However, if you are directly asked to complete a confidential health questionnaire, you will be required to disclose your illness.

-If you believe that the workplace will not be accommodating about your mental health, further disadvantaging you, for example when concerning career progression, you may decide to keep this information private.
+If you believe that the workplace will not be accommodating about your mental health, further disadvantaging you, for example, when concerning career progression, you may decide to keep this information private.

-Mental health discrimination in the workplace
+Mental Health Discrimination in the Workplace